-“Seriously, when will my puppy stop teething?” said just about every dog parent.
-If your pup’s three or four months old, you might be wondering when they will quit nibbling on everything: their toys, your table, your shoes, your hand.
-You likely know that teething is a painful process for parent and baby alike — but what about your furry babies?
-Do puppies teethe like humans?
-When do puppies start teething?
-What are common puppy teething symptoms?
-How long do puppies’ teething last?
-And what, if anything, can pet parents do to help them through it?
+“Seriously, when will my puppy stop teething?” said just about every dog parent ever.
+If your new puppy’s 3 or 4 months old, you might be wondering when they will quit chewing on everything: their toys, your table, your shoes, your hand.
+And what, if anything, you can do to help them through it.

 “Just like human babies, puppies go through teething.
 Some fly through it with no problem, while others fuss, drool and chew,” Debra M. Eldredge, DVM, in upstate New York says.